 Current MPH students must have all courses preapproved through the SPH registrar’s office.
 Students are advised that academic credits for courses taken at other schools and colleges, including Boston Consortium schools, may not transfer at the same numeric value as they are offered at the host school.
-BUSPH credits are calculated at 10 contact hours per credit, where contact hours are hours of direct instruction in the classroom.
+BUSPH credits are calculated at a minimum of 10 contact hours per credit, where contact hours are hours of direct instruction in the classroom.
 There is no rounding up of contact hours.

 As part of the preapproval process, students are informed of the number of credits they may be awarded; therefore, it is vital that the student apply for preapproval.

 All courses for anticipated transfer credit must meet the following criteria:

 - Courses must be officially documented as graduate-level courses.